 In 1955, Emmet Till was a 14-year-old young man from Chicago – who like many Northern blacks, visited his family down South for the summer.
-Unlike many Northern blacks, Till would never return home to the loving embrace of his mother, Mamie Till.
+But, unlike many Northern blacks, Till would never return home to the loving embrace of his mother, Mamie Till.

 The whistle cost Till his life.
 He was kidnapped, beaten, shot and thrown into the Tallahatchie River.
 Three days later, the 14-year-old’s body was found badly decomposed.
-That day the story ceased to be about what Till did.
-The new story was about what the United States of America, as a nation could do about seeing that a travesty like this never happened again.
+That day the story ceased to be about what he did, it became about what the United State of America as a nation could do about seeing that this never happened again.